dropon/optiflow-optimsation-client/docs/TaskConstraints.md

 `func (o *TaskConstraints) HasForbiddenSequences() bool`

 HasForbiddenSequences returns a boolean if a field has been set.

+### GetLoadingIncompatibilities

+`func (o *TaskConstraints) GetLoadingIncompatibilities() []TaskLoadingIncompatibilityConstraint`

+GetLoadingIncompatibilities returns the LoadingIncompatibilities field if non-nil, zero value otherwise.

+### GetLoadingIncompatibilitiesOk

+`func (o *TaskConstraints) GetLoadingIncompatibilitiesOk() (*[]TaskLoadingIncompatibilityConstraint, bool)`

+GetLoadingIncompatibilitiesOk returns a tuple with the LoadingIncompatibilities field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetLoadingIncompatibilities

+`func (o *TaskConstraints) SetLoadingIncompatibilities(v []TaskLoadingIncompatibilityConstraint)`

+SetLoadingIncompatibilities sets LoadingIncompatibilities field to given value.

+### HasLoadingIncompatibilities

+`func (o *TaskConstraints) HasLoadingIncompatibilities() bool`

+HasLoadingIncompatibilities returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)